How to Turn Your Camper into a Tiny Farmhouse on Wheels

 Shiplap Dreams in Small Spaces

-You don’t need to install real wood to get the shiplap look.
-I used peel-and-stick wallpaper with a wood plank design, and it made all the difference.
-It brightened up my small camper interior and added instant charm.
+There is no need to put up real wood to get the shiplap look.
+Just use peel-and-stick wallpaper with a wood plank design, and it will make all the difference.
+It will make the small camper interior brighter and give it that instant charm.

-I paired it with soft white paint and light wood accents to keep things fresh and airy.
-It’s a simple RV decor trick that gives off major fixer-upper vibes without the weight or hassle of real lumber.
+Use it with soft white paint and light wood details to keep things fresh and open.
+It’s a simple RV decor trick that gives off major fixer-upper vibes without the weight or problem of real lumber.

 Boho Meets Farmhouse: A Camper Interior Style That Feels Like You